Gagana-7/cs100_project/README.md

 >
 >After the repo has been cloned use file path to open an integrated terminal in the src folder.After the intergrated terminal has been opened run the following command statements (Alternatively you can also manually download the folder and upload it to your own IDE and run it):
 >
->g++ main.cpp driverTask.cpp task.cpp editTask.cpp deleteTask.cpp createTask.cpp taskFile.cpp TaskDisplay.cpp PrioritysortTask.cpp DeadlineSortTask.cpp
+>g++ main.cpp driverTask.cpp task.cpp editTask.cpp deleteTask.cpp createTask.cpp taskFile.cpp TaskDisplay.cpp PrioritysortTask.cpp DeadlineSortTask.cpp subtask.cpp
 >
 > ./a.out
 >